The FACES of Tennessee Williams

 Julia Crump, Actor

-Oliver Hoven and Jeremy Price
+Oliver Hoven & Jeremy Price,

-"The workshop was very fun because it got us into our bodies figuring out how we move in the space and it gave us a closer connection to other kids in our class." --Oliver
+"The workshop was very fun because it got us into our bodies figuring out how we move in the space and it gave us a closer connection to other kids in our class." -- Oliver

 "I had never been an usher before.
 It was cool to know that I can help out at a show, and then get to see it!
-I'd never seen anything like The Rose Tattoo before." --Jeremy
+I'd never seen anything like The Rose Tattoo before." -- Jeremy

 Dunsi Dai, scenic designer